arcjet/examples/examples/nuxt/README.md

 > [!NOTE]
 >
 > We don't yet have an official Arcjet SDK validated specifically for Nuxt.
+This
-> This example uses the `@arcjet/node` package with a small adapter
+> example uses the `@arcjet/node` package and expects Nuxt to be running on
-> located in [`src/lib/arcjet.ts`](./src/lib/arcjet.ts).
-Please report any
-> issues you encounter to the
+> Node.js.
+Please report any issues you encounter to the
 > [Arcjet examples monorepo](https://github.com/arcjet/examples/issues).

 # Arcjet Nuxt example app